Enterprises are sitting on a treasure trove of data derived from an ever-increasing number of communication channels.

 Step 5: Leverage Results to Educate and Drive Specific Action

 Now that you’ve transformed your data to generate reliable metrics, it’s time to switch mindsets from reporting to ROI.
 Package information in a simple, timely, and credible format.
 Then, make it accessible to those in your organization – be they contact center agents or C-suite executives – who can create new initiatives and set policies.
-For example, you can use performance metrics to generate agent ratings in real time, motivating managers to address issues quickly.
-Then move beyond the agent level and score the performance of campaigns or programs across different segments, like day of week or location.
+For example, you can use performance metrics to generate agent ratings in real-time, motivating managers to address issues quickly.
+Then move beyond the agent level and score the performance of campaigns or programs across different segments, like day of the week or location.

 By moving up the measurement and analysis hierarchy, your organization can react quickly to improve performance and evolve methodically toward more sophisticated models that predict future performance.
 Many contact center leaders already know the value of measuring performance within their organizations.
 Indeed, many businesses today do it to some extent.
 However, the tools and the processes many use to do the job are becoming archaic.
-A group of specialists with access to a data source and an Excel spreadsheet can gather information and crunch the numbers for one-time views of performance, but that is not an efficient, comprehensive, or scaleable way to measure performance.
+A group of specialists with access to a data source and an Excel spreadsheet can gather information and crunch the numbers for one-time views of performance, but that is not an efficient, comprehensive, or scalable way to measure performance.

 Decide to evolve from distributed, localized measurements that focus solely on collecting single-source data to platforms that generate systematized measurement across all available data sources.
 This measurement approach scales and expedites the path from raw data to measurement – and eventually Big Data analytics.
 Learn how performance management and business intelligence solutions can help your organization measure smarter.